Gestational Diabetes: Foods You Must Avoid

 When one is pregnant, the way the body uses insulin changes.
 Insulin is needed to break down blood glucose into energy.
 Gestational diabetes happens only during pregnancy.
-It is possible to develop gestational diabetes in the first pregnancy or to find out about it because one already has diabetes which hasn’t been detected before.
+It is possible to develop gestational diabetes in the first pregnancy or to find out about it because one already has diabetes that hasn’t been detected before.

-The body becomes slightly resistant to insulin to provide the fetus with more glucose.
+The body becomes slightly resistant to insulin to provide the foetus with more glucose.
 In some cases, the body becomes unresponsive to it or produces it in negligible quantities.
 When this happens, it is known as Gestational Diabetes.

-Since one is pregnant but also suffering from this issue, healthy diet takes on a whole new meaning.
+Since one is pregnant but also suffering from this issue, a healthy diet takes on a whole new meaning.
 Take a look at the foods you must avoid during gestational diabetes.